 Sarah was one of the lead partners in the successful test case brought by the FCA and decided in the Supreme Court in 2021 concerning COVID-19 business interruption claims.
 She continues to assist clients with all types of claim arising from the pandemic.
 Many of her construction cases are technically complex, and she routinely advises on claims concerning the range of DE and LEG clauses in construction policies.
-She has also acted in many claims concerning political risk such as expropriation and selective discrimination and advises on claims and wordings in relation to credit risk policies.
+She has also acted in many claims concerning political risk, such as expropriation and selective discrimination, and advises on claims and wordings in relation to credit risk policies.
 Warranty and indemnity insurance claims and tax liability claims also form an increasing part of her practice and she has excellent cross-over expertise into M&A work.

-She also has experience in relation to D&O (including relation to class actions) and public liability, professional liability and property policies.
+She also has experience in relation to D&O (including in relation to class actions) and public liability, professional liability and property policies.
 Clients also call on her expertise in relation to non-contentious aspects of insurance, including risk allocation under contracts, M&A insurance issues and policy wordings.

-- Successfully representing the Financial Conduct Authority in its ground-breaking business interruption insurance test case for losses arising out of COVID-19 at first instance and the Supreme Court as well as a number of policyholders in relation to follow on claims arising from the COVID pandemic;
+- the Financial Conduct Authority in its ground-breaking business interruption insurance test case for losses arising out of COVID-19 at first instance and the Supreme Court as well as a number of policyholders in relation to follow on claims arising from the COVID pandemic;

 - BP on insurance coverage issues arising from the Deepwater Horizon loss;

 - policyholders in relation to claims under warranty and indemnity and tax liability policies concerning claims in the technology and renewables sectors and tax matters;